 Why is My WordPress Admin So Slow?
-Top Reasons and Solutions to Speed Up Your Dashboard
+Causes & Top Fixes

 Today, humans are used to speed.
-It is a normal part of our daily lives.
-You’d almost call it a drug when you see what the absence of speed can do to a person.
+It's became a part of our daily live.
+Speed is like a drug.
+If you see what the absence of speed can do to a person, you'll understand it automatically.

 This same principle applies when your WordPress admin is slow.
-It almost always results in your blood pressure spiking out of frustration.
-It’s not just an annoyance, it can set you back considerably in terms of productivity and output when it comes to running a website or business on WordPress.
+It almost always results in frustration.
+It can set you back considerably in terms of productivity.
+And when it comes to running a website or business on WordPress it might fall apart.

-In this article, we’ll explore extensively all the reasons why your WordPress admin panel page is slow, why your WordPress admin page is not loading and provide you with practical, step-by-step solutions to speed things up.
+In this article, we’ll explore all the reasons why your WordPress admin panel is slow.
+And I'll try my best to give you working solutions to speed things up.

 Why is my WordPress Admin So Slow?
 (Common Causes)